sufianadnan/ML-Model-Selection/README.md

 ## Running the Code

-To run the code for each task, follow the instructions in the project document, and make sure to install the required Python packages listed in `requirements.txt`.
+To run the code for each task, and make sure to install the required Python packages `pip install matplotlib numpy pandas sklearn`.
 You can execute the Python scripts individually for each task.